usnistgov/dioptra/docs/source/how-to/essential-workflows/use-metrics.rst

 Logging Metrics
 ===============

-This how-to explains how to log :ref:`Metrics <explanation-metrics>` in Dioptra.
+This how-to explains how to log metrics in Dioptra.

 Prerequisites
 -------------